 0

 My Amazon Elastic Compute Cloud (Amazon EC2) instance runs CentOS 7 from the AWS Marketplace by centos.org.
-I want to convert the default MBR partitioning scheme on my Amazon Elastic Block Store (Amazon EBS) volume to the GPT partitioning scheme to bypass the 2 TiB limit for MBR partitions.
+There's a 2-TiB limit for MBR partitions.
+To bypass this limit, I want to convert the partitioning scheme on my Amazon Elastic Block Store (Amazon EBS) volume to a GPT partitioning scheme.

 Resolution

-Warning: Before you stop and start your instance, be sure that you understand the following:
+Important: Before you stop and start your instance, make sure that you review the following:

 • Instance store data is lost when you stop and start an instance.
 If your instance is instance store-backed or has instance store volumes that contain data, the data is lost when you stop the instance.
-For more information, see Determine the root device type of your instance.
+For more information, see Root volumes for your Amazon EC2 instances.

-• If your instance is part of an Amazon EC2 Auto Scaling group, the instance might terminate when you stop the instance.
-If you launch the instance with Amazon EMR, AWS CloudFormation, or AWS Elastic Beanstalk, then your instance might be part of an AWS Auto Scaling group.
-Instance termination in this scenario depends on the instance scale-in protection settings for your Auto Scaling group.
-If your instance is part of an Auto Scaling group, then temporarily remove the instance from the Auto Scaling group before you start the resolution steps.
+• If your instance is part of an Amazon EC2 Auto Scaling group, then the instance might terminate when you stop the instance.
+When you launch the instance with Amazon EMR, AWS CloudFormation, or AWS Elastic Beanstalk, your instance might be part of an AWS Auto Scaling group.
+In this scenario, instance termination depends on the instance scale-in protection settings for your Auto Scaling group.
+If your instance is part of an Auto Scaling group, then temporarily remove the instance from the Auto Scaling group.

-Note: It's a best practice to create a backup of your EBS volume before you begin any resolution steps.
+Note: It's a best practice to create a backup of your EBS volume before you begin the resolution steps.

-To convert the default MBR partitioning scheme of a CentOS EC2 instance to GPT, follow these steps:
+To convert the default MBR partitioning scheme of a CentOS EC2 instance to GPT, complete the following steps:

 1. Open the Amazon EC2 console.